-There are a few tips and data backed techniques to help you burn the most calories while using a rowing machine.
+There are a few tips and data-backed techniques to help you burn the most calories while using a rowing machine.

-The first tip is to focus on your stroke rate or the amount of full rowing motions.
+The first tip is to focus on your stroke rate or the number of full rowing motions.
 This doesn’t mean just sliding up and down the rail as fast as possible but it means getting your flywheel to spin faster or create more power.

-WaterRower explains this as the Rule of Cubes- “The rule of cubes therefore dictates that a doubling of the speed of the boat will require an eight-fold increase in resistance.”
+WaterRower explains this as the Rule of Cubes- “The rule of cubes, therefore, dictates that a doubling of the speed of the boat will require an eight-fold increase in resistance.”